kobbieessel/kobbieessel/README.md

 - 👋 Hi, I’m Kwabena E. Amoako
-- 👀 I’m interested in HTML and CSS
+- 👀 I’m interested in Robotics, Hardware and Software
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Projects
 - 📫 How to reach me kwabenaesselamoako@gmail.com

 <!---